Let me introduce to you the http://perltuts.com, a website with interactive Perl tutorials where you can run the code in your browser!

 The virtual machine (

-qemu Debian image) allows you to run a real Perl code on a real machine.
+qemu Debian image) allows you to run a real Perl code on

+a real machine.
 This can be used when writing advanced tutorials including IO,

-It is reset every hour from a snaphot.
+every hour from a snaphot.

 Exercises are just the code where output after evaluation is run against the prebuilt Test::More package.
 The tests can be as sofisticated as needed.